desihub/desidocker/README.md

 | HTTPS      | _(TCP)_  | _(443)_    | My IP       | _(Your IP)_ | Allow HTTPS for Jupyter server
 | SSH        | _(TCP)_  | _(22)_     | My IP       | _(Your IP)_ | Allow SSH access to the instance

-If your IP address is not fixed, you should instead enter "Custom" for **Source type** and the range of possible IP addresses you use in **Source**.
+If your IP address is not fixed (for example, if you primarily use cellular data or are on a large WiFi network), you should instead enter "Custom" for **Source type** and the range of possible IP addresses you use in **Source**.

-4. **Outbound rules:** Add the following rule:
+4. **Outbound rules:** Add the following rule (if it isn't already there) &mdash;

 | Type        | Protocol | Port range | Source type   | Source        | Description
 | ----        | -------- | ---------- | -----------   | ------        | -----------